 Ph.D., Arizona State University, Hugh Downs School of Human Communication

-Professional Responsibility, Research and Writing I and II, Advanced Legal Writing, Legal Discourse and Rhetorical Theory, Freedom of Expression, Comparative Freedom of Expression
+Professional Responsibility, The First Amendment, Research and Writing I and II, Advanced Legal Writing, Legal Discourse and Rhetorical Theory, Freedom of Expression, Comparative Freedom of Expression

 Professor Davis graduated summa cum laude and Order of the Coif from The Ohio State University College of Law.
 While at Ohio State, she was a member of the Ohio State Law Journal and chief justice of the Moot Court Governing Board.
 She began her legal career as a judicial clerk for the Honorable Frederick P. Stamp, Jr., judge of the United States District Court for the Northern District of West Virginia.
 She later practiced in the areas of litigation, employment and taxation.
 Professor Davis began her legal teaching career at the Sandra Day O'Connor College of Law at Arizona State University.